Bachelor of Science in Biomedical Informatics

 Learn to solve real-world problems in computational biology using informatics.
 Specializing in health informatics means you’ll develop skills to enhance research, and to improve both the security of our electronic medical records and the ways we obtain care.

 Standardizing data and how we retrieve it has far-reaching implications.
-Health informatics allows us to access and monitor our own health information, and aids researchers in detecting trends to contain outbreaks of disease.
+By studying biomedical and health informatics, you’ll learn how to access and monitor health information, which can aid researchers in detecting trends to contain outbreaks of disease.

 This course of study focuses on the same areas of expertise as the bioinformatics specialization.
 It includes all courses required for medical school at Indiana University and most other universities.